summerwind/h2spec/README.md

 $ h2spec http2/6.3/1
 ```

-Spec ID can be specified multiple times.
+The *Spec ID* can be specified multiple times.

 ```
 $ h2spec http2/6.3 generic
 ```

-Currently supported Spec IDs are as follows. `generic` is the original spec of h2spec, includes generic test cases for HTTP/2 servers.
+Currently supported *Spec IDs* are as follows. `generic` is the original spec of h2spec, includes generic test cases for HTTP/2 servers.

 Spec ID | Description
 --- | ---